 The best free PS5 games don't simply offer no-cost gaming but are designed in unique ways to promote communities and multiplayer gaming.
 In this list we look at a selection of games you can download and enjoy on your PS5 right now, without ever needing to spend a penny on them.
 The majority of our picks are online, live service games, meaning they are titles that change over time and evolve alongside a growing community.

 A number of these free games are available on PS4 too or don’t yet have a native PS5 version.
 Last generation titles obviously don’t have current-gen’s bells and whistles so we'd suggest you take a look at our best PS5 deals tracker to get hold of a console.
-If you do have some cash to splash and are looking for a new title, take a look at our best PS5 games guide.
+If you do have some cash to splash and are looking for a new title, take a look at our best PS5 games guide and our list of the best upcoming PS5 games.

 But if you are on the lookout for a free game to download and play right now we have the best ones below.
 Some of these have optional paid add-ons – from fancy skins to massive content expansions – but all of the games on this list offer months of free-to-play fun.